Roommate Rent Split by Income Calculator

 rent-to-income ratio (%) = (roommate's rent share / roommate's income) × 100

-This method ensures that higher earners contribute a larger dollar amount, but the same percentage of their income, as lower earners.
+This method ensures that higher earners contribute a larger dollar amount, but every roommate pays the same percentage of their income toward rent.

-💡 If you're considering other factors beyond income, our Roommate Rent Split by Room Size Calculator offers an alternative method for fair distribution.
+💡 If room size is a bigger factor than income for your group, our Roommate Rent Split by Room Size Calculator offers an alternative based on square footage.

-Splitting $2,400 Rent Among Three Roommates: A Scenario
+Splitting $2,400 Rent Among Three Roommates: A Worked Example

 1. Calculate Total Group Income: $4,500 + $5,000 + $4,000 = $13,500